This post may contain affiliate links. Please see my disclosure policy for more details.

 So yes, in Australia you sit on a lounge in the lounge room and then go and enjoy your soft new Manchester in bed!

 That’s it for now on the differences between houses in Australia vs UK.
-To learn more about expat life in Australia, check out some of my other blog posts below.
+To learn more, check out my post on the different styles of housing in Australia, from the Colonial period to modern day.
 Thanks for reading!